Surviving a natural disaster is difficult no matter which type of natural disaster it is.

 You can try to find natural shelter, but not in the mouth of a cave or under an overhang of rock.
 Deep inside a cave is okay, but have at least one meter of space around you.

-If you feel a tingling of the skin and/or hair standing on end, crouch down and place your hands on the ground.
-Make yourself as compact as possible and try to get on something for insulation – nothing metal or wet.
+If you feel a tingling of the skin and/or hair standing on end, crouch down and make yourself as compact as possible.
+Try to get on something for insulation – nothing metal or wet.

 What to do in a Blizzard